 Board of advisor members could include:

-- Health Care: Local physicians or hospital staff (Texas Health Kaufman) and local physicians serving in private practice (e.g., veterinarians, dentists, primary care physicians)
+- Health Care: Local physicians or hospital staff (Texas Health Kaufman) and local physicians serving in private practice (e.g., veterinarians, dentists, primary care physicians), and others

 - Government: County Judge, County Commissioners, Mayor, City Council, County IT Director